Billing and Account Management FAQs

 Amazon RDS creates a storage volume snapshot of your DB instance, backing up the entire DB instance and not just individual databases.
 This backup occurs in a user configurable 30-minute daily time period, called the backup window.
 The system retains automated backups for a configurable number of days, called the backup retention period.
 If you don't set the backup retention period, Amazon RDS uses a default backup retention period of seven days.
 You can set the backup retention period between 0 and 35 days.
 You can disable automated backups by setting the backup retention period to zero.
 This allows you to restore your database to any specified time (point-in-time-recovery) during your retention period, up to the last five minutes, and create a new database instance.
 In addition, you can create a manual snapshot for the Amazon RDS database instance if you choose to change the database according to your business needs.
 Manual snapshot limits (100 per Region) do not apply to automated backups.
 The automatic backup is deleted when you delete an Amazon RDS database, but the manual backup is retained.

-Q: I understand that the REST API can integrate with Amazon Lambda, HTTP, AWS Service, VPC Link and MOCK endpoint, and that I can set up a proxy integration.
+Q: I understand that the REST API can integrate with Amazon Lambda, HTTP, Amazon Web Services Service, VPC Link and MOCK endpoint, and that I can set up a proxy integration.
 What's the difference between the different REST API Gateway integration types?

 Amazon API Gateway Best Practice: Choose among different REST API Gateway integration types based on your needs.

 If you want to build your Serverless Architecture, you can use Lambda integration.
 HTTP integration lets an API Gateway expose HTTP endpoints in the backend.
-An API Gateway with the AWS Service integration has the advantage of providing a consistent application protocol for your client to access different AWS services.
+An API Gateway with the Amazon Web Services Service integration has the advantage of providing a consistent application protocol for your client to access different Amazon Web Services services.
 The VPC Link integration makes it simple to expose your HTTP/HTTPS resources behind an Amazon VPC for access by clients outside of the VPC.
 Mock Integration enables API developers to generate API responses from API Gateway directly, without the need for an integration backend.
 In most cases, proxy integration settings are simple, while custom integration settings are complex.
 However, custom integration settings help you define customized configurations.

 Q: Our organization uses Amazon EMR Hive as the data warehouse.
 By default, Hive records metadata in a MySQL database on the master node's file system.
 When a cluster terminates, its metadata is lost.
 How do we configure an external metadata for Amazon EMR Hive and allow multiple clusters to share the same Hive metadata?